anteater/anteater/README.md

 possibly others.

-It is currently used in the Linux Foundations project 'OPNFV' as means to provided automated security checks at gate.
+It is currently used in the Linux Foundations project 'OPNFV' as means to provided automated security checks at gate, but as shown below it can be used for much more then checking for security risks (but if that is what you want, it's ready to go).

 Why would I want this?
 ----------------------

 Anteater has many uses.

-First it can be set up to block strings and files with a potential security impact or risk.
-This could include private keys, shell history, aws credentials (*cough* uber *cough*).
+First, as mentioned, it can be set up to block strings and files with a potential security impact or risk.
+This could include private keys, a shell history, aws credentials (*cough* uber *cough*).

 Let's take a look at an example::